 If you’ve read my previous guide on digital marketing, you already know that it’s different.

 Not every digital marketing campaign is automatically an online marketing effort.

 According to TNMedia, online marketing is “…any tool, strategy or method of getting the company name out to the public.
 The advertisements can take many different forms and some strategies focus on subtle messages rather than clear-cut advertisements.”

 Want the drop dead simple version of it?

-Marketers pay for displaying ads together with Google search results and hope to drive traffic, or rather interested people (=leads) to their product landing pages.
+Marketers pay for displaying ads together with Google search results and hope to drive traffic, or rather interested people (=leads), to their product landing pages.

-Then there’s content marketing, where marketers try to create valuable media and content and distribute those to potential future customers.
+Then there’s content marketing, where marketers try to create valuable media and content and distribute it to potential future customers.
 This is the good guy version of online marketing, where you mostly try to guilt people into buying.